Skip to main content

 Bill Summary

 The department may place conditions on the permit concerning the safe and orderly movement of traffic.
-The department is instructed to avoid monopoly-type situations at specific locations.
+The department is instructed to avoid issuing permits in a manner that creates a monopoly-type situation for a permit holder at a specific location.

 The department may charge a fee to issue a permit to an applicant.
 The fee must be set in an amount to offset the direct and indirect costs of issuing these permits.

-The department will adopt rules to implement the bill.
+The department will adopt rules to implement the act.
 The rules must include:

 • The procedures for issuing a permit, the procedures for revoking a permit, and the qualifications to be issued a permit; and